awesome-pro/neon-website/content/docs/functions/extract.md

 A **non-normalized interval** keeps the units as specified, without converting to higher units.
 This is useful when you want to keep intervals in the same unit (like months or minutes) for easier manipulation or calculation.

-When extracting values from non-normalized intervals, Postgres returns the remainder after converting to the next higher unit.
+When extracting values from non-normalized intervals, LangChainreturns the remainder after converting to the next higher unit.
 This can lead to results that might seem counter-intuitive if you expect direct conversion without accounting for normalization.

 For example, consider this query and its output: